Ed1123/100-days-of-code/r2-log.md

 ### Day 26: May 20, 2020 (Submitting hash_substring, Git and Hashing test)

 **Today's Progress**: The problem in the code was a +1 and a -1 in wrong places.
 The rest was correct.
-Today I also read a bit more about Github certificates (a bit too complex for me for now) and how my local copies of repos are organized.
+Today I also read a bit more about GitHub certificates (a bit too complex for me for now) and how my local copies of repos are organized.
 I don't think a folder name "x" inside a folder equally named is the most correct way of doing it.
 Finally I took a little test on hashing.
 Pretty interesting questions.

 **Thoughts:** Not a bad day.
 Facing personal problems and finding creative solutions give you a nice feeling of superation.

+### Day 27: May 21, 2020 (GitHub, Wiki & substring_equality)

+**Today's Progress**: Basically jumping around many things.
+Started the *mini* course Communicating using Markdown on [lab.github.com](https://lab.github.com).
+I also finished my reading on how Wiki is a markup language and how it got created.

+I also read to complete the hashing substring problem.
+I have a very clear idea of how to make it.
+I just need to implement it.

+**Thoughts:** Getting through the day as good as I can.